 The 2015 prospecting program was successful to identify very prospective new PGE bearing corridors and also extend laterally some very good one identified in 2014.
 Midland is planning, early this fall, to resume evaluation of the most anomalous PGE corridors with channel sampling, geological mapping and some prospecting with the objective to bring the project to drill stage for summer 2016.

-Currently the project counts 494 claims covering a surface area of more than 225 square kilometres in the Trough approximately 80 kilometres west from Kuujjuaq, Quebec.
+Currently the project counts 494 claims covering a surface area of more than 225 square kilometers in the Trough approximately 80 kilometers west from Kuujjuaq, Quebec.
 These claims cover a large, folded, multi-kilometre mafic-ultramafic complex known for its strong potential for platinum group elements.

-Maps showing the location of the Pallas property and the new showings may be consulted using the following link:http://media3.marketwire.com/docs/Pallas%20figures%20Sept32015.pdf
+Maps showing the location of the Pallas property and the new showings may be consulted using the following link:

 All analysis are performed by ALS Minerals in Vancouver, B.C. while the samples were prepared in Val-d’Or, Québec.
 All samples has been analysed for platinum, palladium and gold by fire assay with an ICP final over a 30g fraction whereas copper and nickel analysed by ICP following a four-acids digestion.
 Certified standards and blanks were inserted regularly among the steam of samples for verification and QA/QC.
 The data is reviewed by Robert Banville, senior geologist for Midland Exploration and a qualified person as defined by National Instrument 43-101.